Last updated: 2025-09-02

 Depth: 8.00

-You can set it up so that the scan is blocked or the driver receives a warning if they try to depart and/or pick up a mission that is not scheduled on that resource.
-You set the status from which departure and/or pick-up scans are blocked or the driver receives a warning.
-For instructions, see Block or warn about another resource when scanning in Opter Driver for iOS.
+It can be set so that scanning is blocked or that drivers receive a warning if they try to departure scan and/or pickup scan a shipment that is not scheduled for that resource.
+You set from which status the departure scan and/or pickup scan should be blocked or that the driver should receive a warning.
+For instructions, see Block or warn about another resource when scanning in Opter Driver.

-For Opter Driver (classic) for Android, you can set whether collision scans are displayed in a block or as separate scans in the scan list using the mobile data setting OneScanRowPermission.
+For Opter Driver (classic) for Android, you can set whether collision scans are displayed in a block or as separate scans in the scan list using the Mobile data settings OneScanRowPermission.
 For Opter Driver for iOS and Opter Driver Labs for Android, collision scans are always displayed in blocks, regardless of the setting you have made for OneScanRowPermission.
-More information is available in ( Mobile data settings (window).
+For more information, see Mobile data settings (window).

 Troubleshooting

-If you are using Design field for mobile and your changes Design field for mobile are not visible in the app, see Configuring which fields are displayed in Opter Driver for iOS.
+If you are using Design field for mobile and your changes Design field for mobile are not visible in the app, see Setting which fields are displayed in Opter Driver.